 Passive Income Apps to Avoid

 Not every app is worth your time.
-Here are common red flags:
+Red flags:

-No clear business model: if you cannot explain who funds rewards and why, skip it.
+No clear business model: If you can't explain who pays and why, skip it.
+Legitimate apps monetize data or attention transparently.

 Start Your Passive Income Stack Today